fluxcd/flux2/rfcs/XXXX-artifact-revision-format/README.md

 > revision of an Artifact that is being used, so that I can verify that it
 > matches the expected revision.

+> As a user of the source-controller, I want to be able to configure the
+> algorithm used to calculate the checksum of an Artifact.

 > As a user of the notification-controller, I want to be able to see the
 > exact revision a notification is referring to.